Iowa Public Employment Relations Board

 ATTENTION: IOWAPERB.IOWA.GOV IS MOVING

 On July 1, 2024, PERB duties were assigned to the Emploment Appeal Board (EAB).
 Effective December 3, iowaperb.iowa.gov will no longer be available and all information will be found at the EAB's website, eab.iowa.gov.
+However, the updated CPI is available on the EAB site now.

 1.)
 Question: Who is PERB?